TCW22: Building a TEI Release

 # ./docker-update.sh teigarage

-NB: Every invocation might take some time but each should succesfully finish with the notification
+NB: Every invocation might take some time but each should successfully finish

 Make your release the default downloadable version from